doubleunion/arooo/README.md

 ```

 If you need to make or unmake an admin, have a current admin click the un/make admin button on a member in the Member Admin View.
 Admins can accept/reject applications, update any member's status, see current member's dues, open and close applications, and manage new member setup.

+### Programmatic doorbell

+Arooo includes code to handle incoming voice calls and text messages from an intercom system.
+This allows members to enter a personalized door code to open the door to our space.
+This bulk of this code is a Twilio TwiML app that lives in the [DoorbellController](app/controllers/doorbell_controller.rb).

 ## Production maintainer / SRE guide